TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/FileSystemConventions/Index.rst

 There are certain conventions about naming files and directories in the TYPO3 core and extensions.
 Some of them are historical and do not follow other formal rules.
 They will be described separately.
-New core classes and extensions are required to follow formal rules outlined below.
+New core classes and extensions are required to follow the formal rules outlined below.